wisespira/ESO-National-Demand-Model/README.md

 <a name="Data-Engineering"></a>
 <h3 align="center">Data Engineering</h3>

-Weekday/weekend data was added to the data set with a python function by looping through the set appending 1 for weekdays and 0 for weekends.
-An adjusted copy of the 2019 data was also added in which all data was sifted up one day.
-The reasoning for the adjusted copy was an assumption that day of the week would be more relevant than the date. <br>
+Weekday/weekend data was added to the data set with a python function.
+The function looped through the set appending, 1 for weekdays and 0 for weekends.
+An adjusted copy of the 2019 data was also added, in which all data was sifted up one day.
+The reasoning for this was an assumption that day of the week would be more relevant than the date. <br>

 <a name="Initial-Analysis"></a>
 <h2 align="center">Data Analysis</h2>